 Creating Successful Mentorship Programs - Tips from a Program Leader

-Editors Note: This post was submitted by Sarah Martin, a Ms. JD Fellow and 3L at Berkeley Law.
+Editors Note: This post was submitted by Sarah Martin, a 2011 Ms. JD Fellow.
 The Ms. JD Fellowship is the result of partnership between Ms. JD and the ABA Commission on Women in the Profession.
 Fellows, who are rising 3Ls, are paired with an ABA Commissioner or Margaret Brent Award Winner as part of a year long mentorship.
-Applications for next year's fellowship will be available in January.
+Applications for this year's fellowship are due on March 1, 2014.
+Apply today!

 As part of their fellowship, each Ms. JD fellow writes a post for the blog about an issue of importance to them.
 Sarah has been very involved in the Women of Color Collective at Berkeley and writes about founding its mentorship program.
 To learn more about Sarah and the other 2011 fellows, click here.